DEalog/backoffice/README.md

-As the DEalog platform transports important information and it is important to know what happened when by whom event sourcing is implemented which serves as an audit log as well as a reproducible state of data.
+As the DEalog platform transports important information and it is important to know what happened when by whom event sourcing is implemented which serves as an audit log as well as a reproducible state of projected data.

 To get a snappy UI feeling the project leverages [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html).